Case study summary

 The right home environment is essential to health and wellbeing, and the condition and availability of housing can have a significant impact upon health and wellbeing.
 It is estimated that poor housing conditions are responsible for over 1,164 harmful events requiring medical treatment every year in Wakefield.

-Within WDH homes, 3,200 tenants have access to a care link responder service, an alarm with a response team that can help with crises including falls, no response calls, manual handling and assistance and reassurance.
+In homes across Wakefield, 3,400 people have access to a care link responder service, an alarm with a response team that can help with crises including falls, no response calls, manual handling and assistance and reassurance.
 People fresh out of hospital also get free Telecare while they recover, which is a direct helpline to a team that can help with issues like falls and mobility, reducing pressure on the NHS.

-A service based on local hospital wards means key workers begin addressing property barriers that might prevent a return home when a tenant is admitted to hospital, such as broken heating, cold homes or the need for new mobility equipment.
+A housing support coordination service based on local hospital wards means key workers begin addressing property barriers that might prevent a return home when a tenant is admitted to hospital, such as broken heating, cold homes or the need for new mobility equipment.
 They reduce delayed transfers of care by using the home improvements team to rectify any issues.

 Stubbing out smoking in Manchester